PennLINC/cs_dsi/README.md

 ```

 ### 2.5 Bundle segmentation
+Using DSIStudio for automated fiber tracking (atk), and then making a binary of the track file generated.
 ```bash
 for trk in $track_list; do
 dsi_studio --action=atk --source=${fib_name}.fib.gz --track_id=$trk --check_ending=0 --thread_count=1 #single thread count because parallelization fails in this version of DSIstudio